flutter/website/src/docs/get-started/flutter-for/ios-devs.md

 tasks.
 If you're an expert in iOS development, you don't have to relearn everything to use Flutter.

+Flutter also already makes a number of adaptations in the framework for you when running on iOS.
+For a list, see [Platform adaptations](/docs/resources/platform-adaptations).

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.